RayhanTabase/school_library/README.md

 # school_library
 Using OOP principles to build a school library app that contains Students, Teachers and other information

-# Enumerable
-> Using OOP principles to build a school library app that contains Students, Teachers and other information

 ## Built with
 - Ruby